gruntjs/grunt-contrib-copy/README.md

 ## Release History

+ * 2015-02-20   v0.8.0   Performance improvements.
+The `mode` option now also applies to directories.
+Fix path issue on Windows.
  * 2014-10-15   v0.7.0   Add timestamp option to disable preseving timestamp when copying.
  * 2014-09-17   v0.6.0   Update chalk dependency and other devDependencies.
 Preserve file timestamp when copying.
  * 2013-12-23   v0.5.0   If an encoding is specified, overwrite grunt.file.defaultEncoding.
 Rename processContent/processContentExclude to process/noProcess to match Grunt API. mode option to copy existing or set file permissions.